-One way is to choose the right platform.
-When deciding to start a blog, you’ll want to consider the advantages of using a publishing platform like Blogger or a content management system like WordPress.
+When starting a blog, you’ll want to consider the advantages of using a publishing platform like Blogger vs WordPress, a content management system.

 Blogger vs. WordPress